marked-gil/the-million-euro-quiz/README.md

         Each answer choice is a button, which the player can click/tap to select.
 When an answer is selected, all the buttons in the page including the other answer choices will be inactive momentarily for 1 second.
 Also, after the short pause, it will be revealed whether your answer is correct (by a check mark) or wrong (by an 'x' mark).

         If the selected answer is correct, the game will proceed to the next question and timer will reset.
-If answer is wrong, the game will be over and the player gets whatever prize is equivalent to their last level in the game.
+If the player's answer is wrong, the game will be over and the player gets whatever cash prize they have already earned (which is equivalent to their last level in the game).

 * **Lightboxes (Popups)**